 This year it will be even more exciting than ever, as we shall begin at the Assumption Church in Warwick Street, London and move north up Regents Street working our way back to Saint James’s, Spanish Place.
 We shall be in the...Read More »

 The referendum on 23rd June is important.
 In former times, the issue would have been decided by great statesmen persuading Parliament by reasoned arguments in thorough debates.
-All those who would have to decide would be there to listen, to speak and to have their views tested...Read More »
+All those who would have to decide would be there to listen, to speak and to have their views tested in rigorous argument....Read More »

 Pope Francis, on Friday 6th May 2016, received the International Charlemagne Prize of Aachen, Germany, from Marcel Philipp, the Lord Mayor of the German city.
 The International Charlemagne Prize is awarded for work done in the service of European unification.
 The Prize is named for Charles the Great (Charlemagne), the...Read More »